zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: A, that doesn't surprise me.
 So many people in this—this is not rocket science people, people in that circle don't view the world the way I do.
 I view it differently I'm trying to take what's going on in that world, and convey it to the layperson.
 That is fundamentally going to be different.
 The writing that I do is completely different from, say, your memoir.
 Completely different.
 The layperson cannot comprehend your memoir.
 Because you think differently.
 Maybe you think better.
 Maybe that's a better way to think about the world.
 But people don't think that way.
 I'm taking all this stuff and I'm conveying it in a completely different way, and if Ben doesn't like that, that's fine.

-**ZMD**: So I definitely I definitely agree that you're writing a book for the general public, you can't just do a raw thought dump of what the people you're covering think, because they're not speaking the same language as the general public.
+**ZMD**: So I definitely agree that you're writing a book for the general public, you can't just do a raw thought dump of what the people you're covering think, because they're not speaking the same language as the general public.

 **CM**: But where he's wrong is, I care deeply about the ideas.
 This is why I'm talking to you.
 This is why this is so interesting, and why your Diary was so interesting, because what the Diary showed are the ideas that people were thinking about at that time.
 I love there's this moment where you go back to the group house to the the meetup, and you're talking about, the _Overcoming Bias_ community, and the the topic really on the table is rationality and bias, but it goes towards this transhumanism stuff.
 It shows that was that was just part of it.
 So I want to explain the idea of transhumanism to people.
 I want to explain the idea of rational thought to people.
 I want to explain why these things intersect in this community.
 I want to explain all that through the people, and through the things that happened to people.